CRPsimenti/GB_Reproductive_Monopolization_2025/README.md

 Authors: Federica Dal Pesco; Christof Neumann; Franziska Trede; Dietmar Zinner; Julia Fischer

-Published in: Proceedings of the Royal Society Biological Sciences
+Published in: Proceedings of the Royal Society B (biological sciences)

-DOI: pending
+DOI: 10.1098/rspb.2026.0955

 Analyzing long-term data on wild Guinea baboons to investigate paternity success, reproductive skew, and the effect of age and rank on reproductive success.